 The interior of St. Mel’s is dominated by the arcade comprising 24 monumental and finely-detailed Ionic columns, which encloses the nave of the cathedral.
 The church is on a cruciform plan, with chapels in the side wings flanking the sanctuary and altar space.
 The original romantic organ and gallery were located high above the main entrance to the nave.

 Light floods into the interior from windows in the side aisles and high-level clerestory windows.
 The transepts house two stained glass windows from the renowned Harry Clarke Studios, depicting Christ in Majesty in rich red tones to the eastern funerary chapel and the Blessed Virgin Mary in the west transept.

 To the rear of the Cathedral was an area originally intended to be the Bishop’s palace, which recently held Cathedral offices and the Diocesan Museum.
 The museum featured a wide range of religious artefacts from the Diocese and abroad, including a crozier (bishop’s staff) from Limoges in France.
 Unfortunately, in the fire of 2009 most of the contents of the museum were destroyed.
 However, a small number of items survived including St. Caillin’s book shrine dating from the 16th Century.
 Fragments of St. Mel’s crozier also survived.

 Early on Christmas morning in 2009, a fire broke out which devastated the interior of the cathedral.
-Nevertheless, there is an extensive programme of repair and restoration underway, which shall be completed in 2014.
+Nevertheless, an extensive programme of repair and restoration was undertaken and was completed in 2014.